zoyashaf/DataLakehouses101/data/Readme.md

 #### export.csv

-A CSV file summarizing various attributes related to cars, including make, model, price, year, and more.
+A CSV file summarizing various attributes related to sales.
+This dataset shows how structured data can be loaded and merged with a semi strucutured data on data bricks.